comey/hardhat-demo/README.md

 const ownerBalance = await Token.balanceOf(tokenOwner);
 ```

-Now we can call contract methods on `Token`.
+Now we can call contract methods on `MyToken`.
 To get the balance of the owner account, we can call `balanceOf()`.

 ```typescript
 const supply = await Token.totalSupply();